ECONOMICS

 Vision

-• Economics is brought into the curriculum, so that all the students are exposed to the working of the economic system that surrounds us
+• Economics is brought into the curriculum so that all the students are exposed to the workings of the economic system that surrounds us.

 mission